Vos ends second place jinx on the road

 "I'm so happy we got the ball rolling for Team GB," she added, shivering with cold.

-Defending champion Nicole Cook of Britain, however, did not have enough energy this time as she sometimes struggled to keep up with the fierce pace set by Vos despite the poor conditions.
+Defending champion Nicole Cook of Britain, however, did not have enough energy this time as she sometimes struggled to keep up with the fierce pace set by Vos.

-The race started in the sun but threatening clouds rapidly gathered over the riders' heads and the rain poured down again and again.

-Spectators at the finish line regularly ran for shelter, came back to enjoy the sun in between showers and were then forced to open their umbrellas again.

 POWERED AWAY